aster-alemu/To-Do-List-Projetc/README.md

 # To-Do-List-Projetc

-It is a To Do List on which the user can add, delete and edit task to be completed.
+It is a To Do List structure project

 ## Built With